How Do I Clean Up, Transform, and Load Data into Power BI?

 Transforming data involves manipulating and shaping the loaded data using Power Query Editor to clean, filter, merge, aggregate, and derive new insights before visualizing and analyzing it in Power BI.

-The difference is that loading brings data into Power BI, while transforming involves changing and preparing the data for analysis.
+The difference between load and transform data is that loading brings data into Power BI, while transforming involves changing and preparing the data for analysis.